 The first year was tough because to watch games fans had to either attend the games, find that friend who had The Mtn., or if you were a really resourceful find someone who had Slingbox and tap into their feed to watch the game at your place no matter where you lived.

-The league tried to put a spin by saying more games then ever where on the tube, but when a game was on The Mtn. it was essentially similar to alike or Raycom.
+The league tried to put a spin by saying more games then ever where on the tube, but when a game was on The Mtn. it was essentially similar to a regional sports network like Fox Sports or Raycom.

 So there is the breif back story about The Mtn., but there is still room for improvement to be had.
 The league finally broadcasted two football games and the mens hoops tourney in high definition this past year and this year there are nine games that are on The Mtn. that are being shown in high-def.
 The total for the season is 30 games in high-def when you include all three new networks but that is still not enough.